 3a.
 If the RSC contained in the solicitation message matches any of the (pre)configured RSC(s) of a 5G ProSe UE-to-UE Relay, the 5G ProSe UE-to-UE Relay may decide to send a 5G ProSe UE-to-UE Relay Discovery Solicitation message.

-The 5G ProSe UE-to-UE Relay should drop the received Solicitation message when its own User Info ID is contained in the Path information of received Solicitation message, or if the hop count (i.e. the number of Relays included in the message) has reached the maximum number of hops of the received Solicitation message.
-The maximum number of hops may be obtained from the Solicitation message or may be decided based on RSC if it is not obtained from the message.
+The 5G ProSe UE-to-UE Relay should drop the received Solicitation message when its own User Info ID is contained in the Path information of received Solicitation message, or if the hop count (i.e. the number of Relays included in the message) has reached the Hop-Limit of the received Solicitation message.
+The Hop-Limit may be obtained from the Solicitation message or may be decided based on RSC if it is not obtained from the message.

 If the same Direct Discovery Set is received from different 5G ProSe-enabled UEs, the 5G ProSe UE-to-UE Relay may select a Solicitation message to be sent to the next hop based on various criteria (e.g. hop count, delay, channel quality of received messages, etc.).

-NOTE 1: If the Source End UE does not receive any response after a timeout, based on application requirement, it may increase the maximum number of hops and send the discovery message again.
+NOTE 1: If the Source End UE does not receive any response after a timeout, based on application requirement, it may increase the Hop-Limit and send the discovery message again.